 I made this Valentine’s Day batch of microwave playdough that is perfect for Valentine’s Day play!
 Add a baking tray, heart-shaped cookie cutters and beads as “sprinkles” and you have a lovely Valentine’s Day cookie-making activity.

 This is a lovely invitation-to-play activity(like this), but educational too!

-We have three different size heart cookie cutters and used that together with pink beads to make Valentine’s Day playdough cookies.
+We have three different size heart cookie cutters.
+W used that together with pink beads as sprinkles to make Valentine’s Day playdough cookies.

-But, best of all, is that you can change your masterpiece if you are not satisfied with the result(which is a common thing for a perfectionist child like mine) and avoid frustration.
+Best of all is that you can change your masterpiece if you are not satisfied with the result(which is a common thing for a perfectionist child like mine) and to avoid frustration.

-My daughter even played pretend: placing the “cookies” in the oven, complete with oven mits and all(showing life skills)!
+My daughter even played pretend: placing the “cookies” in the oven, complete with oven mitts and all(showing life skills)!

-A fun idea around Valentine’s Day!
-Change the colour of the playdough and the cutters to fit any theme or simple for fun learning like we did here.
+A fun playdough idea around Valentine’s Day!
+Change the colour of the playdough and the cutters to fit any theme or simply for fun learning as we did here.